Margaret Ann Neve: Family history

-Born as Marguerite Anne Harvey on 18 May 1792, the eldest of seven children, most of her childhood was spent in Guernsey, she later anglicized her name to Margaret Ann.
+Marguerite Anne Harvey was born on 18 May 1792, the eldest of eight children.
+Most of her childhood was spent in Guernsey.
+She later anglicized her name to Margaret Ann.
 Early in her life, she survived a fall down the stairs, which left her concussed for three days.

-Neve, as she would become known, could remember the turmoil that the French Revolution brought to Guernsey; at the time, her father was in command of the militia on the island.
-In 1807, at the age of 15, Neve set sail for Weymouth with her father, but a storm caused the ship to land at Chesil Beach.
+She could remember the turmoil that the French Revolution brought to Guernsey; at the time, her father was in command of the militia on the island.
+In 1807, aged 15, Neve set sail for Weymouth with her father, but a storm caused the ship to land at Chesil Beach.

-She was educated in Bristol, England, gaining an interest in literature and poetry.
+Neve was educated in Bristol, England, gaining an interest in literature and poetry.
 In 1815, she went to a "finishing school" in Brussels, becoming fluent in French and Italian and able to converse in German and Spanish.
 She would read the New Testament in Greek.

-With her headmistress, she visited the battlefield of Waterloo, shortly after the battle, once the corpses had been buried.
+With her headmistress, Neve visited the battlefield of Waterloo, shortly after the battle, once the corpses had been buried.
 There, Margaret picked up souvenirs which she showed to Prussian Field Marshal Blücher in London.

-Neve met with Charles François Dumouriez, a general of the French Revolutionary Wars, who dubbed her "la spirituelle".
+Neve met with Charles François Dumouriez, a general of the French Revolutionary Wars, who dubbed her "la spirituelle" ("the spirited one").

+Personal life

 Margaret married John Neve, born 1779, from Tenterden, Kent, in St Peter Port (Town) church on 18 January 1823.
 On their honeymoon, they visited the Waterloo battlefield, 8 years after the battle.
 She lived in England for 25 years of marriage, but when her husband died in 1849, she returned to Guernsey.
 They had no children.

 The census for 1871 shows Margaret A. Neve (78) and her sister Elizabeth Harvey (73) living at 'Chaumière', Rouge Huis, St Peter Port, Guernsey.
 Neve travelled abroad to various countries with Elizabeth.
-Their last trip was in 1872 when Neve was 80, wherein they visited the Polish city of Krakow (then part of the Austro-Hungarian Empire).
+Their last trip was in 1872 when Neve was 80, wherein they visited the Polish city of Kraków (then part of Austria-Hungary).